mostly-ai/mostlyai-engine/README.md

 ...all within your safe compute environment, all with a few lines of Python code 💥.

-Note: This library is the underlying model engine of the [Synthetic Data SDK ✨](https://github.com/mostly-ai/mostlyai).
+Note: This library is the underlying model engine of the [Synthetic Data SDK](https://github.com/mostly-ai/mostlyai).
 Please refer to the latter, for an easy-to-use, higher-level software toolkit.

 ## Installation